What is a Business Process?

 The process supplier provides a product or service input to be transformed by the process to deliver its value proposition.
 Inputs are comprised of the raw materials - physical or intellectual - consumed by the process to create its output.

-A process contains feedback from outputs (the customer back to the process), inputs (the process back to the supplier) and the transformation (from within the series of task, events and decisions).
+A process contains feedback from outputs (the customer back to the process), inputs (the process back to the supplier) and the transformation (from within the series of tasks, events, and decisions).
 Whether formal or not, some form of feedback exists through the behavior of the customer, the process and the transformation itself.

 A process utilizes resources provided by the organization to create the transformation that delivers its value proposition.
 These resources include facilities, equipment, people, information technology, and budget.
 While all productive resources are consumed by processes, rarely are they organized or analyzed in connection with the processes that consume them.